-On the field, FK Sarajevo have been Bosnia and Herzegovina's most successful team in former Yugoslavia times, and in the top three after BiH's independence.
+On the field, FK Sarajevo (referred to as Sarajevo FC in English) have been Bosnia and Herzegovina's most successful team in former Yugoslavia times, and in the top three after BiH's independence.
 Off the field, they have been BiH's football face/representative touring around the world during the war in the first half of the nineties, and they remain an organization that contributes to life in Sarajevo in more ways than anyone could imagine or maybe even expect from a football club.

 Country: Bosnia and Herzegovina